veronicaparayno/veronicaparayno.github.io/essays/Taking-a-Step-Back.md

   - Learning
 ---

 As a young child, I developed a deep interest in technology by secretly using my brother’s Nintendo 64 and fiddling around on his computer.
-I found it awesome that I can independently play games in the comfort of my own room.
+I found it fascinating that I can independently play games in the comfort of my own room.
 At that time, it felt like an interactive TV show that I got to control, determining how the story would unfold.
 I enjoyed playing so much that my siblings further fueled my interest by letting me try every single game they could afford at the time.
 It ranged from old-school classics to new-gen, and from then on, I knew I wanted to be a part of creating the games I loved dearly.

 <img width="200px" class="rounded float-start pe-4" src="../img/nintendo64.png">